Rotation and Abundances of the Benchmark Brown Dwarf HD 33632 Ab from Keck/KPIC High-resolution Spectroscopy: Retrieval Method

 To validate that our retrieved parameters are robust regardless of our radius priors, we ran the retrievals under the restricted Gaussian radius priors $R_\mathrm{prior} = 0.86\pm0.03$~R$_\mathrm{Jup}$, with the radii inferred from the \cite{Baraffe:2003aa} evolutionary models.
 We found that the inferred $v\sin{i}$s under restricted priors are consistent but generally higher by $\sim$5~{\kms} compared to the wide uniform priors.
 The higher radii from the restricted priors, under the same mass priors, imply a smaller {\logg}.
 Therefore, higher {\vsini} values compensate for the smaller pressure broadening in the line profile.
 The RVs, retrieved C/O and [C/H] are generally consistent under the wide and restricted radius priors.
 The posteriors of {\logg} using the BT-Settl and Sonora models are stacked at the highest available {\logg} $=$5.5 dex cm s$^2$, which has been a common issue in fitting high-resolution spectra at $\sim$2.3~$\micron$ for field low-mass stars and brown dwarfs (e.g. \citealp{Hsu:2021aa, Hsu:2023aa, Hsu:2024aa}), also implying small radii within the self-consistent modeling grids.
+It is noted that our forward-model framework that incorporates the on-axis star spectra might still have residual star light, as discussed in Section~\ref{sec:forward_model}.

 \begin{longrotatetable}

 \end{longrotatetable}